The Advantages of Shower Enclosure

 How to Repair a Shower Enclosure?

 4. Clean the area after you have removed the caulk, using a sponge and water.
 Do not use soap.
 If there is any mildew or mold around the area, remove that as well.
 This can also be accomplished by using just a sponge and water.
-However, if there’s a lot of mold or mildew, you may have to use a mildew remover.
-Make sure the area is dry before you begin caulking.

 5. Apply just a small amount of caulk to your starting area.
 It should be no bigger than ? inch.
 Moisten your finger with a bit of water (not too much), and glide your finger along the bead of caulk, smoothing it over the joint, and applying pressure at the same time.